Zaki978/European-Soccer-SQL-Data-Project/README.md

 - Detailed player statistics by team and season

 ### 4. Gameplay Patterns and Relationships
-- **Home Advantage**: Home teams win on average 1.47 times more often than away teams across all leagues.
+- **Home Advantage**: Home teams win on average 1.47 times more often than away teams across all leagues
+-  **Shots on Target Percentage (SOT%) and Shot Conversion Rate (SCR)**: strong relationship between the two suggesting each 1% increase in SOT% boosts SCR by approximately 0.58%
+-  **Total Red Cards and Total Losses**: Weak relationship suggesting other factors at play such as team skill, opponent strength, or gameplay strategy

 ### 5. Arsenal FC Specific Analysis
-Examples using Arsenal FC:
-- Home and away goal-scoring patterns
-- Season-by-season performance metrics
-- Player contribution analysis
+- **Goal-Scoring Patterns**: Overall more goals were scored at home, notably in the 2017 season with 54 home goals vs. 20 away goals.- Season-by-season performance metrics
+- **Top-scoring players**: Pierre-Emerick Aubameyang	was Arsenal's lead scorer with 64	in 114 matches, followed by Alexis Sánchez with 60 goals and Alexandre Lacazette	with 50 goals.

 -
 ## Key Findings